Oldham trust pushes fan-led takeover aim

 "The owners of the club currently have to take responsibility for what they've done to the club," Dean added.
 "They're not doing that, they're not communicating with anybody.

-"The honourable thing would be for them to turn around and say: 'We're not going to get the money we want for the club, we've invested badly.'
+"The honourable thing would be for them to turn around and say: 'We're not going to get the money we want for the club, we've invested badly'.

 "If you buy a car and trash it, you don't get the value for what you paid for it when selling.
-So I think they need to accept that and say: 'This is your club, you want to take responsibility for it, we don't anymore, so there you go, get on with it.'
+So I think they need to accept that and say: 'This is your club, you want to take responsibility for it, we don't anymore, so there you go, get on with it'.
 We'll deal with it, because it's our club."

 "Is relegation fatal?
 Absolutely not"